metaopt/torchopt/docs/source/distributed/distributed.rst

         # The RPC call will detach the parameter from the autograd graph on worker1
         loss1 = rpc.rpc_sync('worker1', compute_loss, args=(model, batch))

-        # The RPC call will keep connection to the parameter in the autograd graph on worker1
+        # The RPC call will keep the connection to the parameter in the autograd graph on worker1
         loss2 = rpc.rpc_sync('worker1', compute_loss, args=(cloned_model, batch))

 .. |torch.nn.Parameter| replace:: ``torch.nn.Parameter``